-The Information Technology and Infrastructure Management (ITIM) program at the Tennessee College of Applied Technology – Shelbyville was recognized as a resource to assist with election related cybersecurity issues at the Multi-State Information Sharing & Analysis Center’s (MS-ISAC) Annual conference in Denver, Colorado in early May.
+The Information Technology and Infrastructure Management (ITIM) program at the Tennessee College of Applied Technology Shelbyville was recognized as a resource to assist with election related cyber security issues at the Multi-State Information Sharing & Analysis Center’s (MS-ISAC) Annual conference in Denver, Colorado in early May.
 Steve Mallard, Master Instructor of the Tennessee College of Applied Technology Shelbyville attended the conference with James Cotter, Cyber Agent with the TN Department of Safety and Homeland Security.

 TCAT Shelbyville’s ITIM program has been partnering with the Tennessee Department of Safety and Homeland Security for over a decade.
-Agent James Cotter has provided the ITIM program multiple opportunities to demonstrate the skills and knowledge the faculty and students of TCAT Shelbyville by working on live projects such as conducting analysis of suspicious ‘gifted’ USBs from overseas travel, training military and law enforcement personnel across the state on the topic of cybersecurity, using fixed wing and quad drones (proof of concept) to maliciously gather wi-fi and network information.
-TCAT Shelbyville’s partnerships have provided opportunities to work with private industry, federal partners, and the TN Department of Safety and Homeland Security to protect our State and National critical infrastructure located in Tennessee.
+Agent James Cotter has provided the ITIM program multiple opportunities to demonstrate the skills and knowledge of the faculty and students of TCAT Shelbyville by working on live projects such as conducting analysis of suspicious ‘gifted’ USBs from overseas travel, training military and law enforcement personnel across the state on the topic of cybersecurity, using fixed wing and quad drones (proof of concept) to maliciously gather wi-fi and network information.
+TCAT Shelbyville’s partnerships have provided opportunities to work with private industry, federal partners, and the TN Department of Safety and Homeland Security to protect our state and national critical infrastructure located in Tennessee.

 Since 2012, the program has helped to bring over 500 IT professionals and the industry’s leading speakers and representatives from across the globe to Middle Tennessee Cyber Summit at Middle Tennessee State University annually.
 Working with the TN Department of Safety and Homeland Security, other government partners and private industry, the ITIM program designs and facilitates an annual capture the flag at the event.
 The ITIM program was also asked to bring the summit to Memphis to train industry professionals and did so in 2017.
 Instructor Mallard has also spoken and given cyber security demonstrations at each event.